Leave this site

 No. There is no minimum or maximum height restriction.

 No. For you to progress to the next stage, you must pass all parts of the fitness test.
 If you do not pass the test at your first attempt, you will be allowed to retake it after a period of training.
-If you fail to pass the test after three attempts, your application will fail and you will not be eligible to reapply for six months.
+If you fail to pass the test after two attempts, your application will fail and you will not be eligible to reapply for six months.

 The Chief Constable reserves the right to post you anywhere in the Wiltshire Police area.
 Your posting will be decided according to the operational need in each area at the time of your appointment.
 You will be posted to a hub after initial training and you will be able to ask for three preferential hubs.
 They will be taken into account when posting, but ultimately it will be decided on operational needs.